kramikk/arduino-smart-face-shield/README.md

 ## License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this project as long as proper credit is given to the author.

-## Author
-[Your Name] – [Your GitHub Profile URL]
-Feel free to reach out for any issues or contributions.